 My business model is rooted in deep respect for what it takes emotionally and financially to strike out on your own.
 I understand that every decision to invest in your business comes out of your pocket, not from a corporate slush fund.
 I get it and I’m here to help.

 I believe in science and my recommendations are backed by current marketing research.

 Whether you are a sole owner, partnership or small group of stakeholders, I know you have heard all of the “shoulds” when it comes to having an online presence — website, social media, to blog or not to blog, email lists, newsletters….the list goes on and on.

-Then there are the things that you didn’t even know you needed to worry about — website security, keeping your site up to date, or making your site accessible to people with disabilities (yep, that’s a thing and not considering it can cost you).
+Then there are the things that you didn’t even know you needed to worry about — website security, keeping your site up to date, or making your site accessible to people with disabilities.

-Your website needs to be an asset, not a burden.
+Your Online Marketing needs to be an asset, not a burden.

 That’s where I come into your picture.
-Whether you need a quick update to your website, a security hygiene check or a complete overhaul, I can help get your mind off of your website and back on your core business.
 I will listen to your concerns, help you prioritize what needs to be done, and execute your vision beautifully, on time, and within your budget.

 As a small business owner, I realized early on that to bring my best self to my work I would need to outsource the necessary parts of running a business that I lack skills in.
 Enter Susie.